Second Hand Yamaha Pianos Pros & Cons

 Most of the second hand Yamaha pianos available are usually the U1 and U3 models, or variants.
 The U1 is 121cm tall and the U3 is 131cm tall.
 The height of any piano is relevant because the taller the piano the more room there is for longer strings and a bigger soundboard, this makes for superior tonality and resonance.

-A new U3 for instance has current list price of £9,490 and the typical secondhand U3 Yamaha that is may be 30 to 35 years old will sell for may be between £4,500 and £5,995.
+A typical secondhand U3 Yamaha that is may be 50% of the price of a brand new one.
 The attraction therefore when considering buying a second hand Yamaha is to bring a top end piano within ones budget.

 “A new model will inevitably last a lot longer than a second hand one”